How it all began

 In 2013 the company became established as a fully independent registered charity.
 In 2014, the first, full-time manager was employed to work alongside its Artistic Director, Choreographer and Administrator.

 In 2021 the staff team expanded to help extend opportunities to more people with learning disabilities and build creative confident communities across Hampshire and wherever there is a perceived need for accessible and inclusive performing arts.
 In response to the COVID pandemic Blue Apple introduced online classes and pioneered new digital techniques to enable live productions to continue despite the need for social distancing.
 Online access is now available to any participant who cannot attend in person.
-In 2022 Blue Apple introduced a Young Company online for ages 14-18 and also forged new collaborations, including partnerships with day service providers QE2, Way Ahead and The Grange at Bookham.
+In 2022 Blue Apple introduced a Young Company online and also forged new collaborations, including partnerships with day service providers QE2, Way Ahead and The Grange at Bookham.
 In 2023 we also started working in partnership with Forest Forge Theatre in Ringwood, Minstead Trust’s Hanger Farm Arts Centre and Oak Lodge School.
-There are more developments planned in 2024 for extending into other parts of Hampshire.
+There are more developments underway in 2024.

 Two of Blue Apple’s performers are now also participating in the Transforming Leadership Programme, a ground-breaking two-year initiative started and led by Access All Areas Theatre, a pioneering charity in the UK learning disability theatre sector.
 This programme is designed to cultivate aspiring performers into leadership roles, offering a unique platform for individuals with learning disabilities or autism to excel in the arts.

-Blue Apple Theatre is now recognised as one of the foremost theatre groups in the UK for people with a learning disability.
-With two highly popular shows being staged each year in Winchester and touring performances across the south of England, including at the prestigious Globe Theatre in London, Blue Apple not only provides a range of theatrical opportunities for its participants, but also challenges common perceptions and informs the wider public debate.
-Now in our 18th year, our major projects are bespoke creations built around a wide range of skills and needs within our large cast.
+Blue Apple Theatre is now recognised as one of the foremost theatre groups in the UK for people with a learning disability, staging highly popular shows.
+Blue Apple not only provides a range of theatrical opportunities for our participants, but also challenges common perceptions and informs the wider public debate.
+Now in our 19th year, our major projects are bespoke creations built around a wide range of skills and needs within our large cast.
 Our company offers performers the chance to learn from each other as well as from a professional team.
 Stepping on stage is a real challenge for any of us, so our cast needs to build up, and draw on, reserves of confidence which will allow them to succeed at their highest possible level.
 We are forever trying to focus on the importance of clarity in communication, as well as what it means to work together collaboratively and kindly, both on stage and off.
 Though we focus finally on a live performance, all the sessions which lead towards it are in fact 'rehearsals for life'.